STAND. COM. REP. NO. 1644

-As affirmed by the records of votes of the members of your Committees on Labor, Culture and the Arts and Government Operations that are attached to this report, your Committees concur with the intent and purpose of S.R.
-No. 91, as amended herein, and recommend that it be referred to your Committee on Ways and Means, in the form attached hereto as S.R.
-No. 91, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Finance that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 737, S.D.
+1, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 737, S.D.
+1, H.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Finance,